Barry Oberholzer: Rugby

 Barry Oberholzer represented the United States of America in two World Championships as a professional rugby player.

 Controversies

 In a case filed in the Southern District of New York, Oberholzer pleaded guilty on March 27, 2023, to one count of conspiracy to commit wire fraud.
-The original charge of impersonating former CIA Director and retired U.S. Army General David Petraeus in emails to venture capital firms in 2018 was dropped by the U.S. Government.
+The original charge of impersonating former CIA Director and retired U.S. Army General David Petraeus in emails to venture capital firms in 2018 was dropped by the U.S. Government in order to obtain the guilty plea.
 In January 2024, Oberholzer was sentenced to 15 months in prison and ordered to pay restitution, along with the forfeiture of $252,862.

-Philanthropy
+Civil fraud lawsuit

+In 2022, logistics provider Unique Logistics International (NYC), LLC filed a civil lawsuit against Oberholzer, Marcell Francois Oberholzer, and associated entities in the U.S. District Court for the Eastern District of New York.
+The suit alleged fraud and related claims.
+The parties subsequently reached a settlement in principle, leading to an affidavit of confession of judgment.
+The court entered a final judgment awarding $1,856,000 to Unique Logistics International, holding the defendants jointly and severally liable.